open-cqrs/opencqrs-samples/subscription-queries/README.md

-# Introduction
+# Subscribing to Queries

-Instead of showcasing a specific feature of th Open CQRS-framework, the purpose of this application is to provide an example of how to handle one of the issues that arise from the asynchronicity of writing and reading inherent to CQRS:

-Ensuring that the data one queries from the read-model is consistent with one's latest updates to the write-model, i.e. that the changes caused by the latest command are reflected by the latest query.
+---
+**NOTE**

+This tutorial assumes you have at least completed the official [OpenCQRS-tutorial](https://docs.opencqrs.com/tutorials/) beforehand.

+---

+One of the consequences of implementing the CQRS pattern is asynchronicity between writes/commands and reads/queries.
+This can become an issue when one wants to ensure that a given query result fully reflects the most recent command's effects.

+The purpose of this app is to showcase how one can synchronize queries and commands again.

-The app itself is a simple library app based two domain entities:
+The app itself is a simple library app based around two domain entities:

 - Readers
 - Books